Arena Coliseo

-Arena Coliseo is an indoor arena in Mexico City, Mexico located at República del Perú 77 in the Cuauhtémoc borough.
-The arena is primarily used for professional wrestling, or lucha libre, shows promoted by Consejo Mundial de Lucha Libre (CMLL).
+Arena Coliseo is an indoor arena in Mexico City, Mexico, located at República del Perú 77 in the Cuauhtémoc borough.
+The arena is primarily used for professional wrestling shows promoted by Consejo Mundial de Lucha Libre (CMLL).
 The building was completed in 1943, built by Salvador Lutteroth, founder and owner of CMLL and served as the main venue for CMLL from 1943 until 1953 when Arena México was completed and became the main venue for Lutteroth's promotion.
-It has a seating capacity of 5,250 when configured for professional wrestling or boxing events.
+It has a seating capacity of 5,550 when configured for professional wrestling or boxing events.

 History

 Professional wrestling promoter Salvador Lutteroth began promoting wrestling, or Lucha libre events in Arena Modelo in 1933 as he founded Empresa Mexicana de Lucha Libre (EMLL).
 The building served as the main venue for Lutteroth's promotion from 1933 until the early 1940s when the success of Lucha Libre meant that Arena Model was becoming too small to accommodate the weekly shows.
 Lutteroth financed the building of a new arena with $40,000 that he had won in the national lottery.
 The building would sit on the location of República del Perú 77 in the Cuauhtémoc and was designed by Architect Francisco Bullman.
 Upon its completion in 1943 it was the first sports building in Mexico to have built in Air Conditioning.
 The building would hold 8,863 spectators for wrestling or boxing events and quickly gained the nickname the "Lagunilla Funnel" due to the design of the spectators stands in regards to the ring in the middle.
 The event began hosting Boxing events only a few months after opening and for years would run both wrestling and boxing events throughout the year.
 The venue served as the main building for EMLL, hosting their Anniversary shows starting with their 10th Anniversary show in 1943 through their 22nd Anniversary show in 1955.
 From 1956 and forward Arena Coliseo became a secondary venue for EMLL, with the newly constructed Arena México taking over as the venue for all of EMLL's major shows.
 In 1979, for undisclosed reasons EMLL held their 46th Anniversary Show in Arena Coliseo instead of Arena México, marking the last major EMLL event held there.
 By the beginning of the 2000s EMLL, now renamed Consejo Mundial de Lucha Libre (CMLL) only held one weekly event, a Sunday Night show.
 The reduction in use is both as a result of the building's state, lack of parking and the general area being less secure with time due to rise in crime.